cplusplus/SG20/sources/modules/compile-time-programming/requires-expressions.md

 1. Write a simple-requirement to assert the validity of an expression
 2. Write a type-requirement to check the existence of a type by its identifier
 3. Write a compound-requirement to test the resulting type of an expression
-4. Write a nested-requirement to test the constexpr value of an operation, as opposed to just the syntactic validity
+4. Write a nested-requirement to test the connstexpr value of an operation, as opposed to just the syntactic validity
 5. Use a requires-expression within a concept, requires-clause, or `if constexpr` condition

 #### Caveats